nilanshutwinkle/random-notes/Intro to Machine Learning with TensorFlow/supervised-learning/naive-bayes/README.md

     #3	0	1	0	2	0	0	0	0	0	1	0	1
     ```

-* The **multinomial Naive Bayes** algorithm is suitable for classification with discrete features (such as word counts for text classification), whereas the **Gaussian Naive Bayes** is better suited for continuous data as it assumes that the input data has a Gaussian (normal) distribution.
+* The **Multinomial Naive Bayes** algorithm is suitable for classification with discrete features (such as word counts for text classification), whereas the **Gaussian Naive Bayes** is better suited for continuous data as it assumes that the input data has a Gaussian (normal) distribution.

 * Model performance evaluation metrics:
     - **Accuracy** is the ratio of the number of correct predictions to the total number of predictions.